golju/dynamic-dictionary/README.md

 # dynamic-dictionary
 Dynamic Dictionary.
-It can be used to serialize data.
+Tool for data serialization.
+Work with [nlohmann/json](https://github.com/nlohmann/json)

 Inspired by the usability of the "dict" data structure in Python.